lilinmail0523/IRIE-term-project2018/README.md

 cos: cosine similarity/ l2: L2 distance

-Not surprisingly, term tf-idf weight outperform term frequency.
-Because tf-idf model intend to reflect how important a word is to a document/query.
+Not surprisingly, term tf-idf weight outperformed term frequency.
+Because tf-idf model intended to reflect how important a word was to a document/query.
 For similarity calculation, cosine similarity is a common tool to compare two vectors.
-L2 distance, known as Euclidean distance, results in poor performance.
+L2 distance, known as Euclidean distance, resulted in poor performance.